Lihie Raz

 Lihie Raz (ליהיא רז; born 14 September 2003) is an Israeli Olympic artistic gymnast.
 Born in the United States, she represents Israel internationally.
 She won the bronze medal on the floor exercise at the 2020 European Championships, which was Israel's first medal at the European Women's Artistic Gymnastics Championships.
 She is also the 2019 and 2021 Israeli all-around champion.
 She represented Israel at the 2020 Summer Olympics and finished 59th in the all-around during qualifications, but did not advance to any finals.
 Raz represented Israel at the 2024 Paris Olympics.
 In the qualification round, she came in 16th in vault, and 31st in the all-around.
 She was the first reserve competitor for the all-around final.
+In 2026, Raz committed to represent the Michigan Wolverines in NCAA gymnastics.

 Early life

 Raz was born in Manhattan in New York City to Israeli parents Tami and chef Nitzan Raz, is Jewish, and immigrated with them to Israel when she was three months old.
 She grew up in Ramat HaSharon, a town just north of Tel Aviv.
 She trained as an elite gymnast while attending high school.